rune-encoder/Admin-Professional-Small-Shop-Template/README.md

 - **Development Tools:** ESLint, Stylelint, Nodemon, concurrently

 ## Features
+> **Note: Please note, as the project is in the alpha stage, some features are in development**.

 This template is designed to provide a comprehensive suite of tools for small shop administrators and hobby crafters.
 Here are some of the key features that make managing your online shop efficient and user-friendly: